-In general, under Evidence Code 1101 EC, so-called “character evidence” is not admissible in a California criminal jury trial to show that a person acted in accordance with his/her character on a particular occasion.1
+In general, under Evidence Code 1101, so-called “character evidence” is not admissible in a California criminal jury trial to show that a person acted in accordance with his/her character on a particular occasion.1

 What this often means for a criminal defendant is that the prosecutor may not introduce evidence of bad acts you committed in the past—criminal or otherwise—in order to show that you committed the crime with which you are being charged.2

-Example: Judy is on trial for California robbery and murder .
+Example: Judy is on trial for Penal Code 211 PC - robbery and Penal Code 187 PC - murder .
 During her cross-examination, the prosecutor gets her to admit that she lost custody of her child in a divorce.
 He also gets her to admit that she has committed welfare fraud.

 These issues are not relevant to Judy's guilt or innocence in the current case—except to the extent that they suggest to the jury that she is a bad person.
 Thus, they are character evidence and should not have been admitted in her trial.3